Meet the Vietnamese young people cooking their way out of hardship

 My day with KOTO ends the way most travelers get to experience the organization—with a visit to the training restaurant in Hanoi.
 Students from Class 34 are at the restaurant to observe Class 32 in action.
 The senior class, halfway through their training by now, are clearly confident in the kitchen.

-True to the ‘Know One Teach One’ principal, these students take Class 34 under their wing—guiding them around the restaurant and showing the wide-eyed newcomers how everything works.
+True to the ‘Know One Teach One’ principle, these students take Class 34 under their wing—guiding them around the restaurant and showing the wide-eyed newcomers how everything works.
 “I’m always ready to help Class 34,” explains 19-year-old Tho.
 “They are brothers and sisters to me.
 And while I don’t have any money right now, I have something better to share—I have knowledge.”

 Feeling inspired?